 True worship is an act of honoring and giving thanks to Him and seeking to deepen our relationship with Him.
 Worship can take many forms, including prayer, singing, chanting, meditation, rituals, and acts of service to others.

-Christian worship is largely based on the teachings we find of it in the bible.
+Christian worship is largely based on the things Scripture has to say about it (we've written about some excellent theological study podcasts and other resources, as well.)
 That being said, in this article, we will take a look at a few different types of worship and how they can apply to our lives today.

 Liturgical Worship